 - ADA certification for accessible design, protruding objects, reach ranges and operable parts

 Tools like a wireless rollerball or joystick can be essential.
 Wireless switches let students execute mouse clicks from a distance.
 Wireless keyboards enable remote text entry.
-Most offer features to address vision impairment challenges.
+Most offer also features to accommodate students with visual impairments as well.

 4. EdTech Delivers New Ways to Communicate

 Sharing thoughts, discussing opinions and creating meaning together are keys to today’s constructivist learning.
-Many disabilities make communication difficult.
+Some impairments can make communication difficult.
 For these students, advances in EdTech can make debating, discussing and creating with their peers possible.

-Augmented and Alternative Communication (AAC) strategies use pictures, photos and drawings, and symbols like sign language, to help students communicate.
-They’re helpful for students with developmental disabilities like autism, cerebral palsy, and other speech-limiting disorders.
+Augmented and Alternative Communication (AAC) uses pictures, photos and drawings, and symbols like sign language, to help students communicate.
+They’re helpful for students with developmental disabilities like autism, cerebral palsy, and other potentially speech-limiting impairments.

 These technologies evolved from picture boards to specialized voice output devices.
 Today there are many apps that enable students with special needs to more quickly communicate their thoughts.